 I love this review by Liz Silsbury: http://musictrust.com.au/loudmouth/harmonische-freude-works-for-baroque-oboe-trumpet-and-chamber-organ/#prettyPhoto and a further review in the magazine “Gramophone” http://www.gramophone.co.uk/review/harmonische-freude are some of the reviews for this CD.
 This last link also has links to the Chandos site so you can buy the CD.

 Currently the only commercial or CD recordings Peter has done are in the field of new Australian Music featuring the Melbourne Composers League and in particular Dindy Vaughan whose “Up the Creek” CD was inspired by environmental concerns for our inland rivers, creeks and lakes.
 Mostly works for the duo “Questing Spirit” with Anne Norman on shakuhachi and Peter Hagen on harpsichord there are also six solos for either shakuhachi or harpsichord.

-A few tracks are also on Le Tuan Hungs “Wings of a Butterfly” CD.
+A few tracks are also on Le Tuan Hung’s “Wings of a Butterfly” CD.
 Both are on the MOVE recording label.
 3MBS in Melbourne also have some recordings of Peter Hagen directing Barok Blaser as well as some solo recordings.
-A community subscription radio station in amsterdam (De Concertzender) also has a few recordings of Peter Hagen playing solo harpsicord.
+A community subscription radio station in Amsterdam (De Concertzender) also has a few recordings of Peter Hagen playing solo harpsichord.